 I am currently a Postdoctoral Research Fellow in the Department of Linguistics at the University of Michigan, sponsored by National Science Foundation's Directorate for Social, Behavioral, and Economic (NSF's SBE) Sciences.
 I earned my PhD in Linguistics from the University of Southern California in May 2018.
 Following that, I completed my postdoctoral training in the Department of Head and Neck Surgery at UCLA School of Medicine, as well as in UCLA's Department of Linguistics, where I also taught courses as a Lecturer.
 Until recently, I held a position as a Staff Research Associate at the Department of Head and Neck Surgery.

 My linguistic research on spoken language fits under the umbrella of cognitive science, as the field of phonetics stands at the interface of speech action and perception.
-The scope of my research encompasses prosodic dynamics in speech, intergenerational language change, lexical access, interactional speech, and linguistic and personal aspects of voice quality.
-I've extended the scope of this work to different modalities, including co-speech gestures (new project awarded by NSF [link]) and American Sign Language.
+The scope of my research encompasses prosodic dynamics in speech, intergenerational language change, lexical access, interactional speech, and the linguistic and personal aspects of voice quality.
+I've extended the scope of this work to different modalities, including co-speech gestures (a new project awarded by NSF [link]) and American Sign Language.